Russell Conwell: Hattie May Wiatt

-"Acres of Diamonds"
+Acres of Diamonds

-The original inspiration for "Acres of Diamonds", his most famous essay, occurred in 1869 when Conwell was traveling in the Middle East.
+The original inspiration for Acres of Diamonds, Conwell's most famous essay, occurred in 1869 when Conwell was traveling in the Middle East.
 The work began as a speech, "at first given," wrote Conwell in 1913, "before a reunion of my old comrades of the Forty-sixth Massachusetts Regiment, which served in the Civil War and in which I was captain."
 It was delivered as a lecture on the Chautauqua circuit prior to his becoming pastor of the Grace Baptist Church in Philadelphia in 1882 and was first published in book form in 1890 by the John Y. Huber Company of Philadelphia.
 Before his death in 1925, Conwell would deliver it over 6,152 times around the world.

 The central idea of the work is that one need not look elsewhere for opportunity, achievement, or fortune; the resources to achieve all good things are present in one's own community.
 This theme is developed by an introductory anecdote, credited by Conwell to an Arab guide, about a man who wanted to find diamonds so badly that he sold his property and went off in futile search for them.
 The new owner of his home discovered that a rich diamond mine was located right there on the property.
 Conwell elaborates on the theme through examples of success, genius, service, or other virtues involving ordinary Americans contemporary to his audience: "dig in your own backyard!"

 In A People's History of the United States, historian Howard Zinn comments that the message was that anyone could get rich if he tried hard enough, while implying that Conwell held elitist attitudes by quoting the following from his speech:

 Conwell's capacity to establish Temple University and his other civic projects largely derived from the income that he earned from this speech.
 The book has been regarded as a classic of New Thought literature since the 1870s.
 After Conwell's death, proceeds from this speech were dedicated to the Sunday Breakfast Association, a homeless shelter in Philadelphia.

 Legacy

 Conwell's name lives on in the present-day Gordon-Conwell Theological Seminary, in South Hamilton, Massachusetts, an interdenominational evangelical theological seminary formed in 1969 by the merging of two former divinity schools, Conwell School of Theology of Temple University in Philadelphia and Gordon Divinity School in Wenham, Massachusetts.

 Russell Conwell Middle Magnet School in Philadelphia bears his name as well.
 The school yearbook is entitled Acres of Diamonds.
-Temple University's football team wear diamond decals on their helmets and diamond trim on their collars to reference Conwell's "Acre of Diamonds" speech.
+Temple University's football team wear diamond decals on their helmets and diamond trim on their collars to reference Conwell's "Acres of Diamonds" speech.

 The film Johnny Ring and the Captain's Sword (1921) is based upon Conwell's writings regarding his experiences in the Civil War.

 The elementary school in Worthington, Massachusetts, his home town, bears his name.